nikolasburk/blogr/README.md

-# Blogr - A simple bloggin API
+# Blogr - A simple blogging API

 To learn more about this project, check out this [article](https://blog.graph.cool/tutorial-building-a-graphql-server-with-graphql-yoga-6da86f346e68).